thyrasec/.github/profile/README.md

 ## About Thyrasec 👋

-We're on a mission to help build a better world by helping companies launch :rocket: secure connected to the market.
+We're on a mission to help build a better world by helping companies launch :rocket: secure wireless connected devices to the market.

 With the world evermore connected, security has become a critical aspect of every connected product.
 At thyrasec we help secure those products with world-class technology expertise at all product levels, from the design,